RV propane detector lifespan | When should you replace them?

 4. Cazoner Natural Gas Detector and Propane Alarm, Methane, Butane, LPG, LNG, Home Gas Alarm for Kitchen, Camper, or RV, Visual Audible High Sensitivity Gas Leak Alarm with LCD Display; Dual USB Power

 - UL APPROVED: Our gas detector got UL approved, tested, and issued by an authoritative certification body.
-All indicators are qualified to the United States market standards, quality is guaranteed.
+All indicators are qualified to the United States market standards, and quality is guaranteed.

 - FLEXIBLE INSTALLATION: Designed with two DC-5V USB power sockets attached to a long length 78.7-inch power cable so that you can install the gas alarm in an ideal detection position for detecting gas correctly.
-(This item has no built-in battery, the available output is DC-5V, 1A power bank is OK for emergency use of temporary power supply.)
+(This item has no built-in battery, the available output is DC-5V, 1A power bank is OK for emergency use of a temporary power supply.)

 35 Series Flush Mount – Dual Alarms Features

 - Patented Double-Duty Alarm.
 Upgrades single 12 Volt Propane Gas alarms to a dual alarm that detects both Propane Gas and CO.

 - Designed for the Rugged RV Environment.
 Ideal for Class A Motor homes, Class B Van Campers, Class C Mini-Motor Homes, Travel Trailers, Fifth Wheels, and Truck & Folding Campers.

 - Advanced Technology.
 The alarm Mute button silences the alarm while RV is ventilated.
 The rapid recovery sensor resets when silenced or reactivates the alarm if dangerous levels of Propane or CO remain.

 - Reliable.
 12 Volt power means no missing or dead batteries to replace.